shlifedev/among-us-memory/README.md

 # AmongUsMemory
   You are responsible any disadvantages caused by use this library.
   It only works with the version downloaded from Steam
+  And, Use only for study. never abuse!
 ## How to Use
  1. Download Source Code
  2. Add Reference AmongUsMemory Your Project